tekkeon/YTM-Plus/README.md

 YTM+ will display push notifications when the next track plays, allowing the user to quickly see what is now playing.
 Additionally, users can optionally connect their LastFM accounts and YTM+ will scrobble their tracks automatically.
 And finally, YTM+ adds some basic controls to the YTM webpage that allows for controlling playback with the keyboard.

 ![Other Features](https://github.com/mkossoris/YTM-Plus/blob/master/screenshots/Notifs%20and%20Scrobbling.png)

+## Contributing
+If you find a bug or have a new feature you'd like to add, please open a GitHub issue and feel free to submit a PR!